SwetaVarshney21/Traffic-Prediction-System/README.md

 Using these codes, the model can easily interpret and use the day of the week as a feature, enhancing its ability to predict traffic based on the day.<br>

 📌Zone: This column contains the zone number where traffic data is collected.
 Each zone represents a specific geographic area with distinct traffic patterns.
 The weather conditions within each zone are encoded based on typical scenarios, including:
-Humidity: Higher humidity can affect road conditions and visibility.
+Humidity: Higher humidity can affect road conditions and visibility.<br>
-Mist: Can reduce visibility and influence driving speed.
+Mist: Can reduce visibility and influence driving speed.<br>
-Visibility: Directly impacts driving conditions and safety.
+Visibility: Directly impacts driving conditions and safety.<br>
-Precipitation: Includes rain or snow, which can slow down traffic and increase congestion.
+Precipitation: Includes rain or snow, which can slow down traffic and increase congestion.<br>
 By incorporating these weather-related factors, the model can better predict how different weather conditions affect traffic in each zone.<br>

 📌Temperature: This column records the temperature for each zone on a given day.
 Temperature can significantly impact traffic: